 “People from around the world share treasured memories of their first visit to Ainsworth,” says Murfitt.
 “We strive to keep that feeling of ‘ahhh’ throughout the Resort.”

 (The pools are now open to the public by reservation only.
 The Resort is open from Wed to Sun – 10am to 5:30pm.
 It is recommended to book your accommodation in advance.)

 Glacier/Mt.
 Revelstoke National Parks

-Set on 200 acres in the spectacular Selkirk Mountains of BC, an area of great natural beauty between Glacier and Mt.
+Set on 81 hectares (200 acres) in the spectacular Selkirk Mountains – this area offers natural beauty between Glacier and Mt.
 Revelstoke National Parks.
-With log cabins and over 200 campground sights situated in a natural forest setting, there is something to suit everyone’s lodging needs.
-Located along side the Trans Canada Highway, at Albert Canyon, the resort offers two natural mineral hot springs.
+With log cabins and over 200 campground sites situated in a natural forest setting, there is something to suit everyone’s lodging needs.
+Located alongside the Trans-Canada Highway, at Albert Canyon, the resort offers two natural mineral hot springs.

-(Recommendation: Book your overnight stay in advance.
+(It is best to book your accommodation in advance.
 Open from May to September.)

 Fairmont Hot Springs Resort

 Like having your soaking temps “just so”?
 With three pools, each held at a different temperature (39ºC, 32ºC, and 30ºC), it’s a safe bet that Fairmont Hot Springs has your comfort level.